-Chief of Exports, Federal Board of Revenue (FBR), Iqbal Munir on Tuesday apprised different stakeholders including exporters from different industries on newly launched export promotion, facilitation & exemption schemes of the government and urged the business community to get maximum benefits from these schemes to help boost country’s exports.
+Federal Board of Revenue (FBR) Chief of Exports Iqbal Munir on Tuesday briefed different stakeholders, including exporters from different industries, on newly launched export promotion, facilitation & exemption schemes of the government and urged the business community to get maximum benefits from these schemes to help boost country’s exports.

 He was addressing the first Public Private Dialogue Forum (PPDF) Round table Meeting to Review Export Promotion & Exemption Schemes 2019-20, organized by the Sustainable Development Policy Institute (SDPI) in collaboration with The United States Agency for International Development (USAID) funded Pakistan Regional Economic Integration Activity (PREIA) project.

 Iqbal Munir said that there are mainly five different export promotion scheme including, Manufacturing Bonds Scheme, Export Oriented Schemes (EOS), Duty and Tax Remission for Exports (DTRE) Scheme, Temporary Importation scheme (TIS), Export processing Zones (EPSs).
 He said that these schemes have been fully automated in order to minimize the human interaction and to help ensure in ease of doing business which would resultant in boosting exports.
 “The benefits under different schemes against certain conditions include exemption of duties and taxes on all the imported goods including raw material to machinery and capital goods” he said adding the need for increasing awareness about the export promotion schemes among businesses and exports all around the country.